WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 - You will need pinUvAuthParam.
 Please make sure you are familiar with pin protocols.
 Read **Obtaining pinUvAuthParam** at https://github.com/WebAuthnWorks/CTAP2.1-Migration-Guide/blob/main/Protocol/PinProtocol/2.md

 Do the exchange as specified in PinProtocol.
-We use the below value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enable-enterprise-attestation-0x01)**
+We use the bezlow value as a PinUvAuthToken test vector for authenticatorConfig in **[Example 1](#example-1---enable-enterprise-attestation-0x01)**
 ```
 puat = '0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad'
 sessionPuat = puat[0:32]